General Information

 According to ConsumerLabs, the most effective products include the aerial parts of E purpurea (leaves, stems and flowers) and the roots of E augustifolia

-Nature's Bounty® Echinacea 400 mg - Available in retail stores in the pharmacy area
+Nature’s Bounty® Echinacea 400 mg — available in retail pharmacy sections

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat, or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 You must investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.